gleam-lang/gleam/notes/talk.md

 I want the AST I've generated to be the body of the function.
 How do I do that?

-`unquote` converts an AST back into an expression, so just write a function where the body is just calling `unquote` on the AST.
+I just write a function where the body is just calling `unquote` on the AST, injecting the expression back into the code.

 And now I have a templating language that I can use in a real app.